yhunglee/react-calendar/README.md

 Author: Howard Lee

 Built with Typescript and Emotion package.
+This project is incomplete and the result screenshot is put at `src/assets` folder

 # Getting Started with Create React App